gmggroup/omf-python/docs/content/data.rst

 Data
 ****

-ProjectElements include a list of ProjetElementData.
+ProjectElements include a list of ProjectElementData.
 These specify mesh location ('vertices', 'faces', etc.) as well as the array, name, and description.
 See class descriptions below for specific types of Data.